What is music metadata and why is important to digital music

 What is music metadata?

-Music metadata is the information embedded in audio files used to identify, sort and deliver your audio content.
-The more detailed the metadata is defined during the distribution process, the easiest will be the collection and distribution of the royalties generated to the creators and the availability of the content itself to be found by final users and listeners.
+Music metadata is the set of information corresponding to a song file, such as artist name, producer, writer, song title, release date and more, used to identify, sort and deliver your audio content.
+The more detailed the metadata is, the easiest will be the collection and distribution of the royalties generated.
+It also helps listeners to identify the content and its creators, and therefore improving their overall experience when using music services.
 But it does not end here.

-Music metadata that might or shall be included, but not limited to, are: artist name and featuring, song or album title, release date, record label, genre, or style.
-This sum of information around each and every audio content distributed, delivered and released, help, for example, digital streaming platforms (DSPs) like Spotify, Tidal or Apple that rely on metadata, to suggest similar artists or curators to create those “unreachable” playlists everybody wants to be on.
-Most importantly, accurate metadata has a key role when it comes the time to allocate royalties payouts.
+This crucial information around each and every audio content distributed, delivered and released, helps digital service providers (DSPs) like Spotify, Apple Music, Amazon Music or Tidal that rely on metadata, to suggest similar artists to listeners.
+Metadata also helps curators to create those famous playlists everybody wants to be included in.
+Last but no least, accurate metadata has a key role in allocating master and publishing to right holders and related royalties payouts.

 Why is it so important?

-Royalties revenues, as we all know, come from physical sales, synchronization and licensing among other sources and, of course, digital streams.
-In the latter case, the accuracy of a songwriter payout depends on the accuracy of the metadata stated.
-If, as in many cases, the metadata is not correctly placed at the time of content distribution, the information will not be synchronized across the whole music ecosystem databases and therefore all rights holders involved will not be paid correctly, in proportion, as they should.
+Royalties revenues come from a variety of source such as physical sales, synchronization and licensing among other sources and, of course, digital music, both downloads and streams.
+In the latter case, the accuracy of publishing metadata is essential to ensure creators are getting paid.
+If the metadata is not complete and detailed at the time of distribution by the content providers – like labels for example -, the information will not be synchronized across the whole music ecosystem and therefore all rights holders involved will not be paid correctly, in proportion, as they should.